gli-mrunal/gli-mrunal.github.io/_posts/2022-07-21-Vector-Similarity-Search.md

 2038    [{'author': 'Javadi, A.-H.', 'number on Paper'...
 ```

-Note: The corresponding abstracts fof these authors can be seen as follows:
+Note: The corresponding abstracts for these authors can be seen as follows:

 > top_articles # top 10 recommendations